 More information from RSPB - www.rspb.org.uk/wildlife/birdguide/name/r/redthroateddiver/index.asp

-According to the RSPB there are 1255 pairs in the UK, and Shetland is the UK stronghold for this bird.
+According to the RSPB there are 1255 breeding pairs in the UK, and Shetland is the UK stronghold for this bird.
 However a BBC report from September 2007 indicates that the Shetland population has dropped from 700 to 407 pairs.

 More information from RSPB - www.rspb.org.uk/wildlife/birdguide/name/w/whimbrel/index.asp